 9. Batman Beyond (IMDb score: 8.1)

-The Batman Beyond animated series was released in 1999.
-The story follows Bruce Wayne 20 years after Batman: The Animated Series.
-Bruce is now in his late 50s and still fighting crime in Gotham.
+Twenty years passed after Batman: The Animated Series, and Bruce is now in his late 50s and still fighting crime in Gotham.
 In one instance, he got attacked by one of the criminals he was chasing after.
-Bruce almost resorted to using a gun after he suffered a mild heart attack.
+Even though he tried not to use the last resort, Bruce almost used a gun after he suffered a mild heart attack.

 He was ashamed of himself for having murderous temptations, so he decided to retire.
 We jump forward again, and Bruce is now 70 years old.
 All of his enemies are either dead or locked in prison, and his past the point of being able to fight.
 In one instance, he runs into a young Terry McGinnis, who helps Bruce escape some criminals.
 Later on in the story, Terry gets his hands on the Batsuit, which takes Bruce some time to accept and let Terry take on this role.